Token Efficiency

 Lazy Tester spawning

 The Tester doesn't spawn when the task starts.
 It's created only after the Executor signals "code complete" — the moment all source code is written, before the Executor writes the implementation report.
+The Lead sends TESTER_SPAWNED via the communication protocol (signal + SendMessage) and the Executor picks it up via WaitForTeamMember.
 During the planning and implementation phases (often the longest part), only two agents are active instead of three, avoiding ~10K tokens of idle context per task.
 Firing the signal before the impl-report write also gives the Tester its cold-read window "for free", so it's ready to test almost as soon as the Executor is done.

 Cache-first research (Lead as Sage)

 Research findings are committed as first-class project documentation under documentation/technology/research/, not invisible cache.
 The /uc:research skill checks a small JSON index via jq before spawning anything — fresh entries (per-file expires field, library 10d / patterns 90d / market 30d / historical frozen) return immediately with zero agent overhead.
-Cache misses spawn the stateless researcher subagent one-shot via the Task tool; it writes the target file, updates the index, and exits.
+Cache misses spawn the stateless researcher subagent one-shot via the Agent tool (one-shot mode); it writes the target file, updates the index, and exits.
 No persistent knowledge teammate, no per-task duplicate lookups, and the knowledge base grows across plans.

-Teammates (TeamCreate) are persistent, stateful, and tracked on the PM dashboard.
-Subagents (Task tool) are stateless, one-shot, and invisible to the team graph.
-The researcher is a subagent because it fits the pattern "do this one thing, return the answer, die" — making it a persistent teammate would waste tokens on a lifecycle it doesn't need.
+Both spawn paths use the single Agent tool; the parameters decide which entity you get.
+Teammate mode (name + run_in_background) is persistent, stateful, and tracked on the PM dashboard.
+One-shot mode (foreground, no name) is stateless and invisible to the team graph.
+The researcher uses one-shot mode because it fits the pattern "do this one thing, return the answer, die" — making it a persistent teammate would waste tokens on a lifecycle it doesn't need.

 Ref.tools integration